 The City of Ann Arbor promotes circular economy practices including source reduction, material repair, reuse, recycling, composting, and zero waste events.
-Ann Arbor encourages businesses to minimize usage of single-use products, and repair equipment instead of replacing, wherever possible.
+Ann Arbor encourages businesses to maximize environmentally friendly behaviors, minimize usage of single-use products, and repair equipment instead of replacing, wherever possible.
 One way you can learn more about ways to improve the circularity of your materials is through the U.S. EPA's online marketplace for "greener products and services."